docQodly/docs/docs/studio/pageLoaders/states.md

 ### Event Handling

-The `onLoad` event triggers when the webform initially loads.
+The `onLoad` event triggers when the Page initially loads.
 However, it's designed not to re-trigger with subsequent state applications because:

-- **Performance**: Preventing re-triggering maintains webform responsiveness and avoids unnecessary processing.
+- **Performance**: Preventing re-triggering maintains Page responsiveness and avoids unnecessary processing.

-- **State Integrity**: This ensures modifications due to state changes don’t reset the webform’s initial setup.
+- **State Integrity**: This ensures modifications due to state changes don’t reset the Page’s initial setup.

 ## Conflict Resolution

-When a webform has multiple states applied, the most recently applied state will take priority in the event of any conflicts.
-This approach is essential to ensure that the webform accurately reflects the most up-to-date modifications.
+When a Page has multiple states applied, the most recently applied state will take priority in the event of any conflicts.
+This approach is essential to ensure that the Page accurately reflects the most up-to-date modifications.

 ## Preview and Rendering

-During state editing, the `Preview in Studio` button allows developers to see real-time changes, offering an immediate glimpse of how state modifications impact the webform.
+During state editing, the `Preview in Studio` button allows developers to see real-time changes, offering an immediate glimpse of how state modifications impact the Page.
 However, when it comes to `Rendering`, it defaults to displaying the base state.

 :::tip
 To prevent any confusion between the editable and base states, the `Preview` button is disabled while editing states <img src={require('./img/PreviewDisabled.png').default} style={{borderRadius: '6px', width:'10%'}} />.